Skip to content

 The Process continuous integration system (used to check Process builds and passes tests) also has a quality stage.
 This is where several jobs will run to ensure the quality of your code.
 If all your commits pass through pre-commit, then these jobs should not fail as your code will be of a high quality.

-Using black with VSCode
+Using ruff with VSCode

 What does pre-commit check for?